 When it comes to running a business, there are always risks involved.
-One potential risk that many business owners worry about is the possibility of their employees causing damages.
+One potential risk that many business owners worry about is the possibility of their employees causing damage.
 So, the question arises: does business insurance cover damages caused by employees?
 Let’s dive into this topic and find out!

 Does Business Insurance Cover Damages Caused by Employees?